archelogos/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image6]

-If the pipeline loses the lane lines in a frame it automatically actives the blind mode and scan the entire binary image for nonzero pixels to represent the lanes.
+If the pipeline loses the lane lines in a frame it automatically activates the blind mode and scan the entire binary image for non-zero pixels to represent the lanes.
 On each video frame both lines instances, are updated.
-Not only the points of both lane lines are updated but also the mean of them in order to get the best fitted values.
+Not only are the points of both lane lines updated but also the mean of them in order to get the best fitted values.

 These values were used to compute the lines values along 5 frames to get a smoother result.